API-Skeletons/doctrine-orm-graphql/README.md

 The **LDOG Stack**: Laravel, Doctrine ORM, and GraphQL uses this library:  https://ldog.apiskeletons.dev

-For an working implementation see https://graphql.lcdb.org and the corresonding application at https://github.com/lcdborg/graphql.lcdb.org.
+For an working implementation see https://graphql.lcdb.org

 Features